AntonenkoTymofii/SelfAssessment/Skills/Paradigms.md

   - Structured programming: 🖐 used
   - Non-structured programming: 🎓 known
   - Functional programming: 🖐 used
-  - Prototype-based programming: 👂 heard
+  - Prototype-based programming: 🎓 known
   - Object-oriented programming: 🖐 used
   - Object-based programming: 🖐 used
   - Generic programming: 🖐 used